paritytech/polkadot/roadmap/implementors-guide/guide.md

 * `occupied(Vec<CoreIndex>).
 Note that the given cores have become occupied.
 This clears them from `Scheduled`.
 Fails if any given cores were not scheduled.
 * `core_para(CoreIndex) -> ParaId`: return the currently-scheduled or occupied ParaId for the given core.
 * `group_validators(GroupIndex) -> Vec<ValidatorIndex>`
+* `availability_timeout_predicate() -> Option<impl Fn(CoreIndex, BlockNumber) -> bool>`: returns an optional predicate that should be used for timing out occupied cores. if `None`, no timing-out should be done.
+The predicate accepts the index of the core, and the block number since which it has been occupied.
+The predicate should be implemented based on the time since the last validator group rotation, and the respective parachain and parathread timeouts, i.e. only within `max(config.chain_availability_period, config.thread_availability_period)` of the last rotation would this return `Some`.

 ### The Inclusion Module